August 16-21, 2014 Overnight Camp with Prerequisite

-Since you will have spent at least a week with us before, you know what this camp is all about.
-Our projects for the week will include perfecting the most aerodynamic rabbit sticks possible and actually learning accuracy in your throw, making a quiver for carrying tools, crafting your very own arrow to match the bow you made, making finished arrowheads as you move from percussion flaking to pressure flaking, turning raw hide into tanned leather, and making live traps.
-Plus, since we’ll be over in central Washington where the at-latl was paramount for the first peoples, you will spend a good amount of time perfecting that skill through throwing competitions, not just for distance, but for accuracy on up-close and stationary objects.
+This week, we will expand upon the knowledge you gained during your time in Ancient Archers & Artisans.
+Projects for the week will include perfecting aerodynamic rabbit sticks and learning accuracy in your throw; making a quiver for carrying tools; crafting your own arrow to match the bow you made; completing arrowheads as you move from percussion flaking to pressure flaking; turning raw hide into tanned leather; and making traps.
+You will spend a good amount of time perfecting skill with the at-latl through throwing competitions – both distance and accuracy.

 Camp Goals & Skills Covered:

-The goal of this camp session is to help you make the items you will need during a stone age living situation, but of course, in order to do so, you will have wanted to complete The Survival Challenge.
+The goal of this camp session is to help you make the items you would need during a stone age living scenario.
+Skills Covered:

-• Natural selection forestry, using Hatchets & Axes for chopping and wood splitting, for those who demonstrate the most ability and consistent awareness of hazards.
+- Natural selection forestry, using Hatchets & Axes for chopping and wood splitting;

 Camp Schedule and Activities: